Worsbrough Mill

 Worsbrough Mill, also known as Worsbrough Corn Mill and Worsbrough Mill Farm is a complex of buildings including a seventeenth-century water-powered mill and a nineteenth-century steam-powered mill in Worsbrough, Barnsley, England.
 The mill is open to the public and takes its water from the River Dove, but is hydraulically separate from Worsbrough Reservoir.

-Note that "Worsbrough" refers to an area that includes today's Worsbrough Bridge, Worsbrough Dale, and Worsbrough Common.
+Note that "Worsbrough" refers to an area that includes today's Worsbrough Bridge, Worsbrough Dale, and Worsbrough Village etc.

 Worsbrough Mill Country Park

 Worsbrough Mill is located in the 240-acre Worsbrough Country Park, about 2 miles south of Barnsley on the A61, close to the M1 motorway.
 It includes the 60-acre Worsbrough Reservoir, which was built for the opening of the Dearne and Dove Canal in 1804.

 The park includes footpaths and cyclepaths that meander through Willow Carr and around the circumference of the reservoir.
 Fishing is available in the upper pond and canal basin.